GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 If you are a remote participant, please join the other team members by connecting to Zoom and having a conversation or sharing your screen with them.

-At the end of the session, all teams will be asked to make a presentation.
+At the end of the lecture, all teams will be asked to make a presentation.

 When the app is ready to use, share the URL on Slack for everyone to see.